Camp Nou, also known as the Barcelona Stadium, is a must-visit attraction in the city.

 That’s precisely why ‘Estrella Damm Hall’ dishes out beer and snacks for the tourists who walk in.

-The largest of the FCBotiga stores, the official merchandise store for Barcelona FC, is at Camp Nou.
+The largest of the FCBotiga stores is at Camp Nou.

 At the end of the Camp Nou Stadium tour, you will be ushered into FCBotiga to pick up souvenirs.